Matthew Shiels: Early and personal life

 Shiels was born in Glasgow.
 His paternal grandparents were from Donegal in Ireland, and he grew supporting Celtic.

 Club career

 After playing youth football for Rangers, and spending loan spells at Edinburgh City, Dumbarton and Clyde, as well as in the United States with Orange County SC, Shiels signed for Hamilton Academical in summer 2021.

 Shiels left Hamilton in June 2023 and re-joined Dumbarton in August 2023 scoring his first goal for the club in a 4–0 victory against Bonnyrigg Rose in November 2023, in a game where he also won a penalty and provided an assist.
 After impressing for the Sons, he left for Scottish League One side Cove Rangers in January 2024 – scoring on his final appearance for the Sons in a 4–1 defeat to Rangers.
 He left Cove after just eight appearances, and returned to Dumbarton on a season long deal in the summer of 2024.

-He signed for Queen's Park in June 2025.
+He signed for Queen's Park in June 2025, and renewed his contract with the club in May 2026.